MicrosoftLearning/mslearn-azure-ml/Instructions/01-Explore-developer-tools.md

 - **Azure Machine Learning workspace name**: mlw-dp100-labs
 - **Resource group**: rg-dp100-labs

-1. Replace the "XXXX" with random numbers, and use the following command to create a compute instance in your workspace.
+1. The "XXXX" should be replaced with random numbers to create a unique name.
+Use the following command to create a compute instance in your workspace.

     ```azurecli
     az ml compute create --name "ciXXXX" --size STANDARD_DS11_V2 --type ComputeInstance -w mlw-dp100-labs -g rg-dp100-labs